thomasforth/pricespaidbyward/README.md

 ## Type of sales included
 The prices paid dataset reports sales data for five types of housing.
 Specifically, [`D = Detached, S = Semi-Detached, T = Terraced, F = Flats/Maisonettes, O = Other`](https://www.gov.uk/guidance/about-the-price-paid-data#explanations-of-column-headers-in-the-ppd).
 We exclude sales ot type O. There are very few such sales.
 They are regularly extremely expensive and often refer to sales that don't seem residential.
+There are two possible values for PPD Category Type in the prices paid dataset.
+We exclude type "B" as these homes are sold at something other than the full market value.
+[Further explanation](https://www.gov.uk/guidance/about-the-price-paid-data#explanations-of-column-headers-in-the-ppd).

+## Inflation
+Prices are expressed in constant 2015 £s, deflated using [The ONS monthly CPI deflator](https://www.ons.gov.uk/economy/inflationandpriceindices/timeseries/d7bt/mm23).

 ## Attributions
 The code itself relies on no other work, but the included data files have licenses.